dwp/design-system/app/views/patterns/consent-to-cookies/README.md

 <a href="https://pension-age.herokuapp.com/cookies/cookies_details">Example of the cookies details page</a>

-### Cookies footer
+### "Cookies" link in footer

-A link to cookies policy page is displayed in the footer of every page of the service.
+A link to the cookies policy page is displayed in the footer of every page of the service.

 <img src="/public/images/cookies/cookies-footer.png" alt="Example of the cookie link in the footer of a service" />